-My question: well yes, they – and other resorts across the Med – have taken advantage of this.
+My question: well yes, they – and other resorts across the Mediterranean – have taken advantage of this.
 But that’s the whole point!
 There was the ability there in the first place to take advantage of Boozy Brits!
-If you like; Brits didn’t become ‘boozy’ just because of a resort in the sun and by the sea and sand.
+If you like: Brits didn’t become ‘boozy’ just because of a resort in the sun and by the sea and sand.
 They brought their ‘booziness’ with them in the first place.
 (I am British by the way – before you think this is a ‘hater’ post).
 So I guess a more probing question is; where does this desire to want to get drunk in order to have a good time come from?

 Also, I feel it necessary to add that I understand that not all Brits are boozy abroad.
 And that also there are some other Northern European cultures – or Australians – that can fall into that category too.
-But this article’s looking mainly at British vs Greek culture.
+But this article’s looking mainly at British and Greek culture.

 If you’re interested to understand the cold weather and fewer sunlight hours study increasing chances of alcoholism, take a look at this scientific study here.

 Let’s look at the ‘Coffee culture’ of the Greeks: